 A Busy Person’s Guide to Plantar Fasciitis

 If you feel pain at the bottom of your heel when you first get up in the morning or towards the end of the day, then you might have plantar fasciitis.
+When you have a busy schedule, you may find yourself looking for quick plantar fasciitis treatments.

 Plantar fasciitis is an overuse injury to the plantar fascia.
 The plantar fascia is a broad ligament on the base of your foot which extends from your heel to the base of your toes.